Ezra Jack Keats Mini-Grant Program for Public Libraries

-To offer a similar experience to new generations, the Ezra Jack Keats Foundation created a funding initiative called Minigrants, through which awards of $500 are given to public schools and public libraries for projects that foster creative expression, working together and interaction with a diverse community.
+To offer a similar experience to new generations, the Ezra Jack Keats Foundation created a funding initiative called EJK Mini-Grants, through which awards of $500 are given to public schools and public libraries for projects that foster creative expression, working together and interaction with a diverse community.
 They also represent an opportunity for educators, whose efforts are often inadequately funded or recognized, to create special activities outside the standard curriculum and make time to encourage their students.

-Gallery of Outstanding Minigrant Programs
+Outstanding Mini-Grant Programs